ReneeErnst/end-to-end-model-test-gcp/README.md

 Note that if you used the code in this repo, your model object and supporting files are already in a bucket and ready for deployment.

+### Testing with local predictions
+Unfortuantely, at this time you can't test locally if using custom prediction routines.
+For now we will skip documentation for testing locally.

 ### Creation of predict package
 As part of setting up your prediction package, you must create a Predictor class implements the instance shown under the Create Your Predictor section here: